GoTeamEpsilon/OpenEMR-Local-Development-Docker/README.md

 This is a development Docker Compose solution for programming OpenEMR.
 New and existing contributors can enjoy the benefits of simply pulling down their fork and running a single command to get coding!

-Code changes are immediately reflected in the container.
+Code changes are _immediately_ reflected in the container.

 _Note: This is only to be used for local development purposes.
-For production-grade deployment options, please check out [openemr-devops](https://github.com/openemr/openemr-devops)_
+For production-grade deployment options, please check out [openemr-devops](https://github.com/openemr/openemr-devops)._

 ## Setup